JiaweiZhuang/jiaweizhuang.github.io/posts/aws-hpc-guide.rst

 - Modifying "Desired Capacity" will immediately cause the cluster to adjust to that size.
 Either to request more nodes or to kill redundant nodes.
 - Increase "Min" to match "Desired Capacity" if you want the compute nodes to keep running even if they are idle.
 Or keep "Min" as zero, so idle nodes will be killed after some time period (a few minutes, roughly match the "Default Cooldown" section in the Auto Scaling Group).
 - "Max" must be at least the same as "Desired Capacity".
-This is the hard-cap that the scheduler cannot violate.
+This is the hard-limit that the scheduler cannot violate.

 After compute nodes are launched or killed, Slurm should be aware of such change in ~1 minute.
 Check it with :code:`sinfo`.